nlampi/UnusedImages/README.md

 Shell script to search an Xcode project for unused images.

+More information can be found at [my website](http://www.nathanlampi.com/posts/10001)

 Run this script from the root of the XCode project.
 This will search .xib, .h, .m, and .plist files for any reference to images in the project.